Using this shirt decal size chart with Cricut, HTV, and vinyl

 |---|---|---|

-| Adult center front | 9 to 11 in wide | Keep below collar and inside side seams |
+| Adult S/M/L front decal | 8.5-11 in wide | Measure the actual shirt and keep the design away from collar and side seams |

-| Left chest | 3 to 4 in wide | Check pocket and seam position |
+| Left chest or pocket logo | 3-4.5 in wide | Check pocket edges, buttons, and seam pressure |

 Common mistakes